camunda/camunda-docs-static/get-started/content/quick-start/service-task.md

 When editing Labels, you can add line breaks using `Shift + Enter`.
 {{< /note >}}

 Click on the start event.
-From its context menu, select the activity shape (rectangle).
+From its context menu, select the activity shape (rounded rectangle).
 It will be placed automatically on the canvas, and you can drag it to your preferred position.
 Name it *Charge Credit Card*.
 Change the activity type to *Service Task* by clicking on the activity shape and using the wrench button.

 {{< img src="../img/modeler-step2.png" >}}